Computer Science (COMP)

 COMP 3005 Foundations in Python Programming (4 Credits)

 This accelerated course covers the basics of Python programming.
-By the end of the course students will be able to develop, design and implement Python programs, explain the differences between data types, learn to read from and write to files, understand and use data structures, understand and use recursion, and use Python packages.
+By the end of the course students will be able to develop, design and implement Python programs, explain the differences between data types, learn to read from and write to files, understand and use data structures, understand and use object oriented programming, and use Python packages.

 COMP 3006 Python Software Development (4 Credits)